-Securing a well-paying job is difficult most times, especially during economic meltdowns.
-You’ll have to compete for the same position with other qualified candidates as well.
-More so, the lower the level of education level for a particular job opening, the higher the number of applicants competing for the job.
-However, you stand a better chance of being considered for the job, especially when you have a higher educational qualification.
+Securing a well-paying job is difficult, especially during economic downturns.
+You’ll have to compete for the same position with other qualified candidates.
+More so, the lower the education level for a particular job opening, the higher the number of applicants competing for the job.
+However, you stand a better chance of being considered for the job with a higher educational qualification.

-So, in the long run, school is not really a scam like you thought because it creates employment opportunities.
-There are certain jobs you cannot dream of applying for without a college certificate.
+So, in the long run, school is not a scam like you thought because it creates employment opportunities.
+There are jobs you cannot dream of applying for without a college certificate.

 - Earn a higher income

-The higher your educational qualification in civil service, the higher your rank and your pay.
-More so, highly educated people with years of experience stand a better chance of landing a high paying job than those who are uneducated.
-Therefore if you study smart to gain knowledge and attain a high level of competence, your chances of securing a high-paying job become high too.
+The higher your educational qualification in civil service or the corporate world, the higher your rank and pay.
+More so, highly educated people with years of experience stand a better chance of landing a high-paying job than uneducated people.
+Therefore if you study smart to gain knowledge and attain a high level of competence, your chances of securing a high-paying job also increase.
 As you’re probably aware, most employers pay you based on your level of qualification and skills.
 Therefore, the higher your experience and qualification, the higher the salary you’re likely to earn.

-- School help you Develop critical problem-solving skills
+- School helps you Develop critical problem-solving skills

 One of the best benefits of schooling is that it helps you to develop critical, logical problem-solving skills.
 The education system will also teach you how to make independent decisions.

 As you grow older, you’ll encounter lots of challenging situations.
-For instance, you’ll start staying alone, raise a family, provide for them, and pay bills, among others.
-And if you’ve spent time educating yourself, you’ll be in a better position to make sound decisions compared to someone who never attended school.
+For instance, you’ll start staying alone, raising a family, providing for them, and paying bills, among others.
+And if you’ve spent time educating yourself, you’ll be in a better position to make sound decisions than someone who never attended school.

 Importance of School in the Society

-Schooling and learning are important for a modern society.
-Regardless of your position in life, you’ll need to learn about history, tradition, culture, and other aspects so that you can contribute your quota to the development of society.
+Schooling and learning are important for modern society.
+Regardless of your position in life, you’ll need to learn about history, tradition, culture, and other aspects to contribute your quota to the development of society.